EdDataScienceEES/tutorial-Stead-James/index.md

     left_data <- left_join(occurences, spatial_data,
                        by = c("sample_id" = "id"))

-this returns the same number as inner join meaning that the occurences (as the left dataset) has no ids that do not overlap. from this we expect (again as we already deduced manually) when we do right join for all the non-overlapping ids to be found (explaining the difference between inner and full join). the number therefore should be the same as full_data
+This has the same number of observations as inner_data meaning that the occurences (as the left dataset) has no ids that do not overlap.
+From this we expect (again as we already deduced manually) when we do right join for all the non-overlapping ids to be found (explaining the difference between inner and full join).
+The number therefore should be the same as full_data

     right_data <- right_join(occurences, spatial_data,
                          by = c("sample_id" = "id"))

-this returns, as expected, the same number of observation as full_data, meaning that only spatial_data has ids which are not found in occurences.
+This returns, as expected, the same number of observation as full_data, meaning that only spatial_data has ids which are not found in occurences.

 ### Arrange and Slice functions
 - arrange - arranges dataset by one column